Access this content:

 - BPI has been acquisitive across the years.
 It merged with Far East Bank and Trust Company and acquired Ayala Insurance Holdings Corp in 2000.
 It acquired DBS Bank Philippines in 2001 and Prudential Bank Philippines in 2005.
 DBS was a shareholder of BPI but exited its position in 2013.
 More recently in January 2024, it completed the acquisition of the Gokongwei conglomerate's Robinsons Bank.

-- The bank is predominantly a corporate bank with 71% of its loan book outstanding to corporates, and the balance to MSME and retail as of 1Q25.
-The bank's target is to grow the MSME and retail segment to a 30% share of loans.
+- The bank is predominantly a corporate bank with 70% of its loan book outstanding to corporates, and the balance to MSME and retail as of 2Q25.
+The bank intends to further raise the MSME and retail segment share of loans.

 Risk & Catalysts

-- Direct impact from US tariffs is limited given that the Philippines is not a major goods exporter, but there will be second order effects from a slowdown in regional and global growth.
-Loan growth will continue to be retail/MSME driven in FY25 particularly as some businesses put borrowing plans on hold.
+Direct impact from US tariffs is limited given that the Philippines is not a major goods exporter, but there will be second order effects from a slowdown in regional and global growth.
+Loan growth will continue to be retail/MSME driven in FY25.

-- BPI’s strong focus on unsecured retail and MSME growth has put pressure on asset quality, and provision reserves have also been pared down.
-We see asset quality risks, but BPI’s large corporates-focused book (71% of total loans) provide comfort and provisioning capacity is strong.
+BPI’s strong focus on unsecured retail and MSME growth has put some pressure on asset quality, and provision reserves have been pared down.
+We see asset quality risks, but BPI’s wholesale-focused book (70% of total loans) provide comfort and provisioning capacity is strong.

 Key Metric